-- to provide the necessary resources and seek the co-operation of all employees with a view to implementing the requirements of the Health and Safety at Work Act 1974 and all supportive and associated legislation concerning Health, Safety and Welfare. - to maintain all places of work in a condition that is safe and without risk to health, including the means of access to and egress from such places of work. - to provide and ensure that work equipment and systems of work are maintained to be safe and without risks to health. - to provide and maintain a working environment for persons at work that is safe and without risks to health, with adequate arrangements for the welfare of such persons. - to provide appropriate personal protective equipment where necessary. - to ensure safety and the absence of risks to health and the general environment in connection with the use, handling, storage, transport and disposal of articles and substances. - to provide such information, instruction, training and supervision as is necessary to ensure the health and safety at work of all employees as well as visitors or users of facilities, on its premises, sites and any undertakings - to bring to the attention of all persons, including regular and temporary employees, visitors and contractors, at the place of work, their responsibilities with regard to their own safety and the safety of others who may be affected by their acts or omissions - to ensure that all contractors employed at any premises, sites and undertakings are competent and to ensure that management systems are in place to facilitate close liaison concerning their work activities - to formulate, and where necessary practice effective procedures for use in the event of serious risk or imminent danger - to promote joint consultation and employee involvement in health and safety at work
+- to provide the necessary resources and seek the co-operation of all employees with a view to implementing the requirements of the Health and Safety at Work Act 1974 and all supportive and associated legislation concerning Health, Safety and Welfare. - to maintain all places of work in a condition that is safe and without risk to health, including the means of access to and egress from such places of work. - to provide and ensure that work equipment and systems of work are maintained to be safe and without risks to health. - to provide appropriate personal protective equipment where necessary. - to ensure safety and the absence of risks to health and the general environment in connection with the use, handling, storage, transport and disposal of articles and substances. - to provide such information, instruction, training and supervision as is necessary to ensure the health and safety at work of all employees as well as visitors or users of facilities, on its premises, sites and any undertakings - to bring to the attention of all persons, including regular and temporary employees, visitors and contractors, at the place of work, their responsibilities with regard to their own safety and the safety of others who may be affected by their acts or omissions - to ensure that all contractors employed at any premises, sites and undertakings are competent and to ensure that management systems are in place to facilitate close liaison concerning their work activities - to implement, and where necessary practice effective procedures for use in the event of serious risk or imminent danger - to promote joint consultation and employee involvement in health and safety at work